kmnx/wombot-asyncio/README.md

     pip3 install -r requirements.txt

-create secrets.py file with secret keys as needed. keys are:
+create mysecrets.py file with keys as needed. required keys are: chatango_user = ""
+chatango_pass = ""

+possible additional keys are:
 tenor_key = ""
 giphy_key = ""
-chatango_user = ""
-chatango_pass = ""
 google_key = ""
 google_cx = ""

-export environment variables in your shell for easier deployment
+export environment variables in your shell for easier deployment, replace "mainroom" and "testroom" with the roomnames you want to run the bot in

     export wombotmainroom="mainroom"
     export wombottestroom="testroom"